 Út í bláinn – Perlan

-Our Reykjavik Design Guide can’t forget this national treasure – a spinning restaurant that is both an architectural and culinary delights for you to enjoy.
-On the top floor of Perlan, this fabulous 360-degree rotating restaurant provides ever-changing vistas of Reykjavik.
-The dynamic restaurant is set in a glass dome above the exceptional Wonders of Iceland exhibition.
-Before you sit down to your meal, explore a real indoor ice cave, take a walk-through Icelandic nature, and enjoy a Northern Lights Planetarium Show.
+Any Reykjavik Design Guide would be incomplete without this national treasure – a spinning restaurant that is both an architectural and culinary delight.
+On the top floor of Perlan, this fabulous 360-degree rotating restaurant provides dynamic vistas of Reykjavik.
+If that wasn’t enough of a view, this glass dome is also set above the Wonders of Iceland exhibition.
+Before you sit down to your meal, explore a real indoor ice cave, take a walk through Icelandic nature, and enjoy a Northern Lights Planetarium Show.
 All of this, coupled with exceptional fusion cuisine, makes for a memorable experience you don’t want to miss.
 Want the definitive list of must-dos in Reykjavik?
 This guide is all you need.

 Address: Öskjuhlíð, 105 Reykjavik

-Tucked away on the corner of Laekjargata and Austurstraeti, this restaurant was formerly a cinema from the 1920s.
-Today, there are few traces of its past life, with forest-inspired interiors and moss-like emerald walls.
-The attention to detail and food presentation is second to none.
-Chefs collaborate with local farmers to procure the best ingredients for their signature dishes.
-Local trout, beef, skyr, and honey are prepared using traditional methods – smoke, fire, logs, and coal add a uniquely Icelandic flair.
-It’s a chic dining experience, and one which design enthusiasts and foodies are sure to adore.
+Tucked away on the corner of Laekjargata and Austurstraeti, this restaurant was formerly a cinema in the 1920s.
+But today, it is replete with forest-inspired interiors and moss-like emerald walls.
+The attention to detail and food presentation is second to none, due to collaborations with local farmers to procure the best ingredients for their signature dishes.
+Chefs prepare local trout, beef, skyr, and honey with traditional methods, while smoke, fire, logs, and coal add a uniquely Icelandic flair.
+It’s a chic dining experience and one which design enthusiasts and foodies are sure to adore.
 This food walking tour is a great experience for foodies hot on the trail of Icelandic cuisine.

 Address: Lækjargata 2a, 101 Reykjavík, Iceland

 When exploring the best of our Reykjavik Design Guide by day, why not immerse yourself in an aesthetic atmosphere at night?
-Set in a former office block, this stylish boutique hotel ticks all the boxes for design enthusiasts.
-Named 101 after Reykjavik’s oldest postcode, it features sleek monochromatic rooms punctuated with wooden furnishings, amenities by Aveda, and luxurious Quagliotti linens.
-A natural thread runs through the hotel – tables are made from vast chunks of tree trunk and a warming fireplace beckons guests.
-However, the hub of this boutique establishment is its restaurant – one of the city’s trendiest hotspots boasting gourmet burgers, seafood, and vegetarian cuisine.
+Set in a former office block, 101 Hotel ticks all the boxes for design enthusiasts.
+Named after Reykjavik’s oldest postcode, it features sleek monochromatic rooms punctuated with wooden furnishings, toiletries by Aveda, and luxurious Quagliotti linens.
+Additionally, a natural wood theme runs through the hotel, with tables crafted out of raw tree trunks and a warming fireplace beckons guests.
+However, the highlight of this boutique establishment is its restaurant – one of the city’s trendiest hotspots boasting gourmet burgers, seafood, and vegetarian cuisine.

 Address: Hverfisgata 10, 101 Reykjavik, Iceland

 This elegant design hotel is conveniently situated next to Reykjavik’s cultural, shopping, and entertainment district.
 The building was once a city pharmacy, hence the name – Apotek.
-The same architect who designed Hallgrimskirkja and National Theatre, Guðjón Samúelsson, constructed this landmark building in 1917.
-With stylish guest rooms and suites, cool monochrome design, and a host of amenities including Bluetooth speakers, Nespresso machines, and writing desks, this is one hotel design lovers won’t want to leave!
+Guðjón Samúelsson, the architect who also designed Hallgrimskirkja and National Theatre, constructed this landmark building in 1917.
+With stylish guest rooms and suites, cool monochromatic design, and amenities such as Bluetooth speakers, Nespresso machines, and writing desks, this is one hotel design lovers won’t want to leave!
 Check out some more in-depth details about this hotel and more in our Where to Stay in Reykjavik guide, or see the full list here.